 We did our usual in the airport of getting free perfume samples to make the most of smelling good before the travelling began and killed an hour of so looking at things we could never afford to buy.
 The flight stopped in Singapore, in the amazing Changi airport, before flying for 3 hours over the bright red bedrock of Australia and into the heat of January in Adelaide.

 Accidentally booking a hostel in Port Adelaide rather than the city centre, we got our first taste of other Australian hostel dwellers, who turn on the lights at 1am to watch the Little Mermaid on full volume, but the free pancakes, cereal, sausage and beans breakfast made up for it.

 Tom played some original tunes on Radio Adelaide on the first day, the first of three radio appearances, before we scouted out potential busking spots on Rundle Mall, the main street.
-Busking here requires a licence from the council ($24 a month) and once we had it we tried a few acoustic songs to cover the train fare in.
+Busking here requires a licence from the council ($24 a month) ***UPDATE: we’ve been told the permit is now actually free to get*** and once we had it we tried a few acoustic songs to cover the train fare in.

 One of the decisions we had to make in Australia was what amp to buy because we had not brought one with us.
 We had an aim to tell it at the end of the trip and Tom (not so) secretly wanted to buy a AER Compact Mobile, so we went to the music shop to look longingly at them for a while… We bought one the next day.
 Now the only challenge was making enough to get the money back from it.
 A quick session that day showed how awesome it sounded.